dove-technology/commercetools-campaigns-connector/README.md

 1. Dovetech [account](https://dovetech.com/starter-sign-up) and Processor API Key
 2. commercetools composable commerce [account](https://commercetools.com/free-trial)

+## Installing the connector

+Firstly, you'll need an API client with the `manage_extensions` and `manage_types` permissions.

+To install the connector you will need to provide the following configuration settings:

+- `DOVETECH_API_HOST` - this is available on the Details tab of the Dovetech Customer Portal
+- `DOVETECH_API_KEY` - this is the Processor API Key from your project in the Dovetech Customer Portal
+- The settings prefixed with `CTP_` should be populated from the API client created above
+- Optional - set any custom mapping rules in `MAPPING_CONFIGURATION` (see the Custom Mapping section below for more details)

+As part of the deployment, the `connector:post-deploy` command will be called.
+This will create the API Extension in commercetools.

+## Uninstalling the connector

+When you uninstall the connector deployment the `connector:pre-undeploy` command will be called.
+This will remove the API extension.

 ## Limitations

 ### Carts with Multiple Shipping Methods